 - That the City direct the \$25,000 received through the Purchase of Service Agreement with the sporting equipment operator in the form of an annual community grant.
-The proposed annual community grant will continue to be issued annually during the term of the Purchase of Service Agreement. - That a business case be prepared for consideration as part of the 2020 budget process for the City provide a grant equivalent to the property tax liability associated with privately owned lands of Kivi Park.
-The approximate annual property taxes for privately owned Kivi Park lands are \$13,862 (based on 2018). - That the costs associated with the maintenance and inspection of the new playground equipment be covered by the City.
-The estimated annual cost of \$8,000 would be covered through the operating budget established as part of the 2018 budget process. - That costs associated with portable toilet units located on City property be covered by the City.
+The proposed annual community grant will continue to be issued annually during the term of the Purchase of Service Agreement. - That a business case be prepared for consideration as part of the 2020 budget process for the City to provide a grant equivalent to the property tax liability associated with privately owned lands of Kivi Park.
+The approximate annual property taxes for privately owned Kivi Park lands are \$13,862 (based on 2018). - That costs associated with portable toilet units located on City property be covered by the City.
 The estimated annual cost is \$4,500 and would be covered through existing operating budgets.

-The rationale for supporting Kivi Park operations are to continue to ensure it remains a sustainable facility, to ensure that fees for access to play are not required and to aid the Foundation in keeping user fees affordable.
+The rationale for supporting Kivi Park operations are to continue to ensure it remains a sustainable facility and to aid the Foundation in keeping user fees affordable.

-The introduction of user fees for certain Kivi Park activities is a reasonable approach to offsetting the significant costs, over \$200,000 annually, associated with maintaining the park.
+The introduction of user fees for certain Kivi Park activities is a reasonable approach to offsetting the significant costs (over \$200,000 annually) associated with maintaining the park.
 This is consistent with the operations of similar cross-country ski organizations on City property.
 Ultimately, the Foundation, like other similar organizations, determines any fees required to support operations.

 The City will continue to work with the Foundation as the operating model for Kivi Park evolves.
+In recent discussions, the Foundation has recognized the importance of the Population Health Priority of Play and are committed to working with the City to ensure that playground equipment remains accessible.